MessageSquare0x

 But a decade later, most implementations have hit the same wall.

 The manager bottleneck.
 Continuous review programs depend on managers having regular, structured conversations.
-According to Gartner's 2023 HR survey, 55% of managers say performance-related conversations feel like a compliance exercise rather than a development tool.
 When the person conducting the review sees it as paperwork, the quality of data drops regardless of frequency.

 The form problem.
 Switching from annual forms to quarterly forms doesn't generate different data — it generates the same data four times.
 Employees learn which answers accelerate the process.
 Managers learn which ratings avoid difficult conversations.
 The result is high completion on paper, low signal underneath.